gorodetsky-umich/mdss/docs/installation.md

 **_Note: When installing dependencies from scratch, ensure that the `petsc4py` version matches the `petsc` version being installed.
 This library must be installed separately, as it cannot be bundled with the package._**

-#### Using Docker (Recommended)
-Docker is highly recommended for ease of installation:

-1. Pull a Docker image compatible with your machine's architecture.
-Official images for GCC and INTEL compilers are available [here](https://mdolab-mach-aero.readthedocs-hosted.com/en/latest/installInstructions/dockerInstructions.html).
-2. Follow the [Docker Guide](https://docs.docker.com/) to set up Docker.
-3. Initialize and start a container, mount the directory, and install this package.
-Follow the instructions mentioned [here](https://mdolab-mach-aero.readthedocs-hosted.com/en/latest/installInstructions/dockerInstructions.html#initialize-docker-container) to initialize and start a container.
-4. Once in the container, follow the instructions in the [Package Installation](#package-installation) section to clone this repository in the mount directory and install it.

-**_Note: If you are referencing any paths inside the container, they must be with respect to the container's folder architecture, not your host machine._**

 #### HPC Systems
 For installation on HPC clusters like Great Lakes or NASA HECC: